top of page

 CB: Hallo my friends - please leave Boatswain outside - he slobbers over my chintzes

-CB: ‘Dame' ? - well - that is excellent casting Byron! as you know (to J & E Pigot) James 1 was my grandfather
+CB: ‘Dame'? - well - that is excellent casting Byron!
+As you know (to J & E Pigot) - James 1 was my grandfather

 The Rev. Becher enters